ComradeYellowCitrusFruit/bfc/readme.md

 # A simple optimizing brainfuck compiler

 bfc (shorthand for Brainfuck Compiler) is a simple optimizing brainfuck compiler.
-It produces assembly code, using system calls for the `,` and `.` instructions.
+It produces AT&T syntax assembly code, using system calls for the `,` and `.` instructions.

-At the moment, it does not support Windows, only \*nix systems.
-Produced code only supports amd64 linux at the moment.
+## Dependencies

+All you need to compile bfc is a C compiler and make.

+All you need to assemble a program produced by bfc is an AT&T syntax compatible assembler and linker.
+On Windows you also need to link with libc since Windows system calls can't be made directly.

 ## Arguments